Ian MacGregor: Early life

-Postwar
+Post-war life

 At the end of the war in 1945, MacGregor remained in the US, attracted to its culture and disdainful of the newly elected British Labour government with its programme of nationalisation.
 In later life he observed:

-He was soon to be disabused of the purported classlessness of US society when a proposed takeover of a Connecticut firm fomented strike action.
-MacGregor was reputedly threatened by the Mafia and had his car overturned by pickets while he was inside.
+On one occasion, when a proposed takeover of a Connecticut firm fomented strike action, MacGregor was reputedly threatened by the Mafia and had his car overturned by pickets while he was inside.
 His takeover went ahead.

 He became chief executive of American Metal Climax in 1966, diversifying the company into mining.
 He developed a reputation for shrewd, no-nonsense negotiation in various strands of American business, and an uncompromising attitude towards trade unions accompanied by something of an appetite for confrontation.
 His method was to "always get your ducks lined up," and he often referred to his "Department of Economic Warfare".
 During the British miners' strike he nostalgically observed: